 Prevent liquid spills.

-Fly often enough, and eventually you’ll experience the misery that is a burst shampoo bottle in a suitcase full of clothes.
+Fly often enough, and eventually, you’ll experience the misery that is a burst shampoo bottle in a suitcase full of clothes.
 Avoid the suffering by cutting out a square of plastic wrap and placing it underneath the lid on your liquid toiletry bottles.
-(Just screw the lids back on on top of the plastic wrap.)
+(Just screw the lids back on top of the plastic wrap.)
 That way, even if the lid comes open, liquids won’t seep out.
 It’s also a good idea to further secure toiletries in a plastic bag.

 Pack shoes wisely.